-I usually write about my accommodation at the end of the post however in this case I like to make an exception because I find the Water Garden Sigiriya to be a unique experience, one of the attraction of Sigiriya itself.
+I usually write about my accommodation at the end of the post however in this case I like to make an exception because I find the Water Garden Sigiriya Resort to be a unique experience, one of the attractions of Sigiriya itself.

 This resort is located right in a water lagoon with cottages built as stilt houses interconnected by small unsealed walking path, just enough wide for golf buggies.

-You can have a beautiful pool in lots of resorts and hotels nowadays, you can experience lovely rooms, curated and decorated in all the details, however it will be difficult to beat the view from the Water Garden Sigiriya entrance area, unobstructed to the Lion Rock.
+You can have a beautiful pool in lots of resorts and hotels nowadays, you can experience lovely rooms, curated and decorated in all the details, however, it will be difficult to beat the view from the Water Garden Sigiriya entrance area, unobstructed to the Lion Rock (see photo above).

-In photography we use lead-in lines as a clever visual way to help the viewers’ eye through the image and ultimately move the attention to the subject of the photo.
+In photography we use lead-in lines as a clever visual way to help the viewers’ eyes through the image and ultimately move the attention to the subject of the photo.

-The landscape designer in this resort has used the walking path as lead-in lines so that the attention goes straight to the star of the region, the Lion Rock.
-Really a great wow factor.
+The landscape designer in this resort has used the walking path as lead-in lines so that, once in the check-in area, the attention goes straight to the star of the region, the Lion Rock.
+A real wow factor.

-This is the perfect place to have after a tiring day visiting the attractions around Sigiriya, a cottage where you want to spend time, and more time, and even more.
+This is the perfect place to stay after a tiring day visiting the attractions around Sigiriya, a cottage where you want to spend time, and more time, and even more.

-For a swim I had the common central swimming pool, with view to the lagoon and the bar area.
+For a proper long swim, you can use the common central swimming pool (25 metres), with the view of the lagoon and the bar area.